junxit/us-congress-bills-111/metadata.md

 - 2010-06-21 — Introduced in Senate
 - 2010-06-21 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S5205-5206)
 - 2010-06-21 — Sponsor introductory remarks on measure.
 (CR S5204-5205)
+- 2010-06-30 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-08-02 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 111-242.
+- 2010-08-02 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 111-242.
+- 2010-08-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 502.